anafisad/anafisad/README.md

 🤔 I’m looking for help with keeping my head out of my heart.

-⚡ Fun fact: I really love building and destroying and I have a lot of idea
+⚡ Fun fact: I really love building, destroying and I have a lot of idea

 <!--
 **anafisad/anafisad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.